 One suggested blend consists of 65% Brazilian beans, 20% Central American ones (look for some from Guatemala or El Salvador), and 15% Robusta beans, which produce a clean flavor that balances out the others.

 Of course, you’ll need to experiment with custom coffees a bit before you determine your ideal espresso blend.

 Once you’ve chosen your mix, you next need to roast and grind your beans before they can be turned into your perfect cup of coffee.
 There are two different ways to roast your coffee beans – you can roast each blend separately, then merge them together before grinding them, or combine them into one batch and then roast and grind them.

 For the most part, you want to do the latter, since this ensures that they are all evenly roasted.
 However, if you roast each type of beans separately, you can simply mix them all together in a bowl before grinding them.

-As you can see, learning how to create your own coffee bean blend includes some trial and error, as well as some basic knowledge of the beans themselves.
-The beans chosen and how you roast them depends largely on your personal coffee preferences.
+As you can see, learning how to create your own custom coffees includes some trial and error, as well as some basic knowledge of the beans themselves.
+The beans are chosen and how you roast them depends largely on your personal coffee preferences.

 The Final Brew: Creating Custom Coffees